 At the time of his passing, Harold was looking forward to helping us organize this event, and much of the format and prize structure for the event is based on early input from Harold.

 Everyone who has registered for EuroQuest is automatically eligible to compete for this award.
-Points are earned in two ways: Points for each different game won, and Points from finishing in particular events.
+Points are earned in two ways: Points for each different game won (as explained below), and Points from finishing in the finals of a Main Tournament game or the Top 5 of the Wild Card tournament.

 Points For Each Different Game Won

-2 points shall be awarded per event where either of these conditions are met:
+2 points shall be awarded per game where either of these conditions are met:

 - Win 1 game with 3 or more players